Estimated reading time: 4 minutes

 If your ratio is above 2.0, you do not have much to worry about.
 However, a higher ratio might suggest that you are being too conservative and not maximizing the use of your assets.
 If you have a ratio of more than 2.0, consult with your tax advisor or accountant to determine what actions should be taken, if any.

 How to increase your working capital.

-Selling more products or services and generating additional profits is the preferred way to increase your working capital.
+Selling more products or services is the preferred way to increase your working capital.
 However, that is easier said than done.
-To boost your working capital and liquidity, you need to closely monitor many aspects of your company’s financial structure, and make sure you are doing everything possible to maintain a positive cash flow.
-Common strategies include reducing or consolidating debt, improving your inventory management system, and working with vendors and suppliers who offer special discounts.
+To boost your capital and liquidity, you need to closely monitor many aspects of your business’s financial structure and make sure you are doing everything possible to maintain a positive cash flow.
+Common strategies include reducing or consolidating business debt, improving your inventory management system, and working with vendors and suppliers who offer special discounts.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.